-Bend resistance.
-One of the first signatures of ballistic transport on the micron-scale came from Hall crosses in hBN encapsulated devices [107], as shown in figure 12a.
+figure 13a.
 In the experiment, a voltage is measured between terminal 3 and 4, the current is injected at contact 2, while contact 1 is grounded.
 The voltage-current ratio yields the bend resistance.
 In zero magnetic field a large negative resistance was observed originating from straight trajectories from contact 2 and 4.
 In perpendicular magnetic fields, however the trajectories start to bend, as described in section 2.2.1 and electrons are guided towards contact 3 leading to a crossover to positive bend resistances.
-These measurements confirmed ballistic transport up to $3 \,\mu \text{m}$ .
-With the development of device quality similar negative bend was observed but now on the $30 \,\mu\mathrm{m}$ length scale [24].
+These measurements suggested ballistic transport up to $3 \,\mu$ m.
+With the development of device quality similar negative bend was observed but now on the $30 \,\mu$ m length scale [24].

-Focusing experiments.
-Similar physics arises in Hall-bars in magnetic focusing experiments, as shown in graphene for the first time by Taychatanapat et al in reference [108].
-As shown on figure 12b, one of the side electrodes of the Hall-bars are used as electrons injectors, whereas on a neighbouring electrode the increase of the electrochemical potential is measured as a result of electron trajectories hitting the electrode.
+Focussing experiments.
+Similar physics arises in Hallbars in magnetic focusing experiments, as shown in graphene for the first time by Taychatanapat et al in reference [115].
+As shown on figure 13b, one of the side electrodes of the Hall-bars are used as electrons injectors, whereas on a neighbouring electrode the increase of the electrochemical potential is measured as a result of electron trajectories hitting the electrode.
 In magnetic fields the electrons follow circular trajectories, and if twice the cyclotron radius matches the distance of the contacts, an increased voltage is observed.
-The cyclotron radius given in equation 15 can be rewritten as therefore both magnetic field and the electron density tunes the resonance condition.
-As a result these focusing resonances show up as dispersing lines in the measured voltage in gate-B-field maps, as shown in figure 12b for positive gate voltages and magnetic fields.
-The focusing peaks also show up at negative gate voltages (for holes), however for opposite
+The cyclotron radius given in equation 16 can be rewritten as therefore both magnetic field and the electron density tunes the resonance condition.
+As a result these focusing resonances show up as dispersing lines in the measured voltage in gate-B-field maps, as shown in figure 13b for positive gate voltages and magnetic fields.
+The focusing peaks also show up at negative gate voltages (for holes), however for opposite magnetic fields compared to positive densities.
+This is the result of opposite group velocity and hence chirality in the electron and hole band for given The dashed line shows the focusing momentum. conditions based on equation 43, which matches quite well the measurements.
+Note that for the correct peak positions the valley degeneracy has to be taken into account.
+In the real experiments the electrons are injected under an angular distribution, however their majority will still focus to the same position along caustics.
+The focusing trajectories have been imaged using scanning gate microscopy [116, 155, 156] and an example is shown in figure 13c, which nicely demonstrates their tunability using magnetic fields and gate voltage.

-$$r_c = \hbar k / eB = \hbar \sqrt{n\pi} / eB, \tag{35}$$
+$$r_c = \hbar k/eB = \hbar \sqrt{n\pi}/eB, \qquad (43)$$